 We intend to distribute these books, as well as other books we acquire through other sources, to students in local schools.
 With funding from the Palmer Community Foundation and through a partnership with the Mat-Su Vocational and Technical High School, students will build bookcases for free book locations at Mat-Su Borough schools.

-In 2021, we salvaged and distributed 4.5 tons of books from Valley Community for Recycling Solutions, which is about 20,000 books.
+In 2022, we salvaged and distributed over 50,000 books from Valley Community for Recycling Solutions.
 Through our partnership with VCRS, we are able to keep these books in our community.